redbadger/awesome-badger/chriswhealy/sha256/host-environment/README.md

   let hash = wasmMem32.slice(hashIdx32, hashIdx32 + 8).reduce((acc, i32) => acc += i32AsHexStr(i32), "")
 ```

-Here, the utility function `i32AsHexStr` is used as reducer to perform the necessary conversion.
+Here, the utility function `i32AsHexStr` is used within the reducer function to perform the necessary conversion.

 There are two important details to bear in mind here:

 1. WebAssembly has written the required values to memory as 8, `i32` integers.
-   This immediately means that the data will appear in memory in little-endian byte order.
+   This immediately means that the bytes within these `i32` values will appear in memory in little-endian byte order.
 1. The pointer returned from WebAssembly is a byte offset within shared memory.
-   However, we need to look at the data in shared memory as 8, 4-byte `i32`'s.
+   However, we need to look at the data in shared memory as an array of `i32` values.
    This means we must do the following:

    * Create a new `Uint32Array` overlay onto shared memory
-   * Divide the byte offset by 4 to convert it to an `i32` offset &mdash; hence the unsigned shift right `>>> 2`
+   * Divide the byte offset by 4 to convert it to an `i32` offset &mdash; hence the unsigned shift right operation `>>> 2`
    * Using the `i32` index value, extract the 8, `i32` hash values via the `Uint32Array` overlay